seedcase-project/use-cases/male-seed-beetle/scripts/README.md

 # Data set on male seed beetles

-√This data set was first copied from [DRYAD](https://doi.org/10.5061/dryad.30bj3) in november 2024.
+This data set was first copied from [DRYAD](https://doi.org/10.5061/dryad.30bj3) in november 2024.
 The data set is looking at the metabolic costs of mating in male seed beetles.
 It is licensed in the public domain and can be used for any purpose.
 If you